Table of Contents

 Keep Water Pressure at Appropriate Levels

-An accurate way to track and regulate water pressure is with a hose-bib gauge, which are sold cheap at most hardware stores.
+An accurate way to track and regulate water pressure is with a hose-bib gauge, which is sold cheaply at most hardware stores.
 When attached to a spigot, the gauge will read the pressure level, which should fall within the range of 40–85 psi.
 If pressure levels exceed that amount, a call to the plumber is in order.

 Beware of High Mineral Content in Water